myflashlab/common-dependencies-ANE/README.md

 ```

 ------------------------------------------------------
-**Override Air** current version is V4.1.0 This ANE is used to override some ANE methods provided by Adobe along with overriding some native methods on iOS and Android so ANE developers can have access to them with more comfort.
+**Override Air** current version is V5.0.0 This ANE is used to override some ANE methods provided by Adobe along with overriding some native methods on iOS and Android so ANE developers can have access to them with more comfort.
 This will help decrease the process of developing an ANE greatly.
 Note that this ANE is always required (on Android and iOS) if you are using any of MyFlashLabs ANEs.
+You don't need to initialize this ANE in your project.
+Our other ANEs will use it anyway whenever they need it.
 ```xml
 <!-- overrideAir.ane -->
 <extensionID>com.myflashlab.air.extensions.dependency.overrideAir</extensionID>